Editorial Process

 3. Final approval of the version to be published.

-All authors must disclose any and all conflicts of interest they may have with the publication of the manuscript or an institution or product that is mentioned important to the outcome of the study presented.
-Authors should also disclose conflicts of interest with products that compete with those mentioned in the manuscript.
+Authors are required to disclose any conflicts of interest related to the publication of the manuscript or any affiliations with institutions or products that may influence the study's outcome.
+This includes disclosing conflicts with products that may compete with those mentioned in the manuscript.

 a.
 Background/Objective(s): This provides a brief background to the study, including its objectives.